 The district’s fiscal year runs from July 1 to June 30.
 The district begins developing the budget for the subsequent fiscal year in late summer and the process concludes in June when the board adopts the final budget.
 Over these months, district and building administrators internally review existing and proposed educational programs that will drive the district forward in meeting the educational needs of its students.
 The board’s finance committee holds several meetings from September through May/June to discuss the budget and solicit input from the public.

-At its Monday, April 22 meeting, the DTSD Board of School Directors adopted a proposed final 2013-14 School Year budget that would freeze real estate taxes at their current level.
-If adopted on a final vote in June, it would mark the third time in five years the district has frozen taxes.
+At its Monday, June 10 meeting, the DTSD Board of School Directors adopted a final 2013-14 School Year budget that would freeze real estate taxes at their current level.
+This action marks the third time in five years the district has frozen taxes.
 As a result, the millage rate is among the lowest in all of Dauphin County – more than a full mill below the county average.

-The proposed $54.7 Million budget incorporates a variety of cost containments (including staffing reductions through attrition) while continuing to provide the framework needed to address the district’s strategic needs in providing academic excellence..
+The $55,368,261 budget incorporates a variety of cost containments (including staffing reductions through attrition) while continuing to provide the framework needed to address the district’s strategic needs in providing academic excellence.

 At its Monday, June 11, 2012 meeting, the Derry Township Board of School Directors passed a $52,9 million spending plan that preserves educational excellence while trimming more than $800,000 from its proposed preliminary budget.